paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 instructions so it's probably still just two per loop.

-Strangely, memory volume as reported by likwid was higher in L3 and Memory when using direct assignment instead of the instrinsic.
+Strangely, memory volume as reported by likwid was higher in L3 and Memory when using direct assignment instead of the intrinsic.
 These higher values were closer to calculated volumes.
 Why?

 ## For the final 3 iterations: